chumakd/vim-taglist-plus/README.md

 Taglist-plus provides excellent Javascript support via jsctags.
 See [here][1] for examples.

+The filetype detection has also been improved: it now supports composed filetypes.
+For instance, the _php.symfony_ filetype will be split and only its first part will be considered.

 This plugin can also be obtained through [vim.org][2].

 Installation